-Many people ask questions about TensorFlow on Stack Overflow.
+Many people ask questions about TensorFlow on the TensorFlow Forum.
 Answering those questions and pointing people to the relevant documentation is a great service to the community.

 Some users also ask support questions as GitHub issues.
 We try to discourage this, as GitHub issues are not the best place to ask for technical support.
 However, if you notice these issues, you are encouraged to answer them and point people to the relevant documentation.

 The TensorFlow Forum is a central platform for community discussion and support.
 It brings our community together to share ideas, best practices and use cases related to TensorFlow.
 We foster an open and welcoming environment according to the TensorFlow Code of Conduct.

 The TensorFlow Forum is organized by categories, subcategories and tags.
 We encourage you to create an account and follow categories and tags of interest.
 When you create a new post, select the most appropriate category or subcategory and tags to help other users find your topic.

 For more information on Discourse features, read the Discourse New User Guide.

 Discourse uses trust levels to reward increasing levels of participation in the forum.
 The Forum facilitates learning by doing, letting you to collect badges that are displayed on your profile.
 This is a great way to be recognized for helping fellow community members.
 The more you invest in helping community members, the more badges and forum tools you will unlock.

 Certain groups, such as TensorFlow Team members and Machine Learning GDEs, display a special icon for easier identification.